CS:GO Betting Odds

 CS:GO, also known as Counter-Strike: Global Offensive, is a highly competitive FPS (First Person Shooter) in which two teams fight against each other in order to win the map, or the series (which is usually a Best Of 3).
 Whenever there’s a competitive CS:GO Match, esports betting sites offer their very own CS:GO betting odds.
 For this reason, we’ve developed a CS:GO betting odds tool, which will allow you to see CS:GO betting odds comparisons between various providers.

 If you’re looking to compare CS:GO odds, look no further.
-We developed our very own CS:GO odds comparison tool which compares decimal odds between our partners.
-If the CS:GO odds for a specific provider are not available/legal in your country, that certain provider in our CS:GO odds table will be blocked.
+We developed our own CS:GO odds comparison tool that compares decimal odds between our partners on pre match odds.
+If the CS:GO odds for a specific provider are not available/legal in your country, that particular provider in our CS:GO odds table will be blocked.

 Our CS:GO Odds Comparison Tool will also show you which provider is offering the Highest CS:GO betting odds on a specific Match.
-The green highlight shows highest odd between all providers.
+The highlight shows the highest odd among all providers.

-We’re always looking to add new trusted providers to our CS:GO Odds Comparison Tool, so make sure to check back in every once in a while to see what new CS:GO betting odds we’re offering.
+We’re always looking to add new trusted providers to our CS:GO Odds Comparison Tool, so check back in every once in a while to see what new CS:GO betting odds we’re offering.
 Alternatively, if you have any feedback, feel free to get in touch!

-These types of CSGO betting odds are also known as British/UK odds.
+These types of CSGO betting odds are British/UK odds.
 These CSGO odds usually have a slash (/) or a hyphen (-) between two numbers.
 Let’s take our make-believe game, for example: